 The assignment of students to project topics were made based roughly on expressed preference and coverage of topics.
-Those who expressed a preference during class were awarded one of their choices.
-Those who did not express a preference were assigned to ensure coverage of topics.
+Those who expressed a preference priority were awarded one of their choices.
+With one exception, groups were given their first or second choice.
+The assignments of students to topics is available in the Google Spreadsheet that was shared with the class via email and Piazza.